volltin/mkdocs-combine/README.md

-# DESCRIPTION
+# Description

-This module contains a set of filters for converting [mkdocs](http://www.mkdocs.org) style markdown documentation into a single [pandoc(1)](http://www.pandoc.org) flavoured markdown document.
+This module combines a [MkDocs](http://www.mkdocs.org)-style Markdown source site into a single Markdown document, which can optionally be [pandoc](http://www.pandoc.org)-flavoured.
 This is useful for

-* Generating PDF or EPUB from your mkdocs documentation
+* Generating PDF or EPUB from your MkDocs documentation
-* Generating single-page HTML from your mkdocs documentation
+* Generating single-page HTML from your MkDocs documentation
-* Converting your mkdocs documentation to other formats, such as asciidoc.
+* Converting your MkDocs documentation to other formats, such as asciidoc.

-Aside from the filters the module contains a converter class tying them together into a coherent whole and the command line converter `mkdocs2pandoc`.
+Aside from the filters the module contains a converter class tying them together into a coherent whole, and the command line converter `mkdocscombine`.

-# PREREQUISITES
+# Prerequisites

-For generating PDF through pandoc(1) you will need to install a few things pip(1) won't handle, namely pandoc and the somewhat exotic LaTeX packages its default LaTeX template uses.
+For generating PDF through pandoc you will need to install a few things pip won't handle, namely pandoc and the somewhat exotic LaTeX packages its default LaTeX template uses.
 On a Ubuntu 14.04 system this amounts to the following packages: